muratukel/TravelDataset-DataAnalysis/README.md

 where card_type = 'Credit-Card' and payment_status != 'Return'
 group by 1
 ```
 - `select card_type, ...`: This section specifies which columns the query will select.
-The 'card_type' column and other computations are among the selected columns in this query.
+The `card_type` column and other computations are among the selected columns in this query.

-- **count(case when payment_status = 'success-payment' then 1 end) as total_successful_payment, ...**: This part calculates the total number of payments with the 'success-payment' status and assigns it to a column named 'total_successful_payment.'
-Similarly, it assigns the total number of all payments to a column named 'total_payments.'
+- `count(case when payment_status = 'Succes-payment' then 1 end) as total_successful_payment, ...`: This part calculates the total number of payments with the `Succes-Payment` status and assigns it to a column named `total_successful_payment.` Similarly, it assigns the total number of all payments to a column named `total_payments.`

-- **round((count(case when payment_status = 'success-payment' then 1 end) * 1.0 / count(*) * 1.0), 2) as bank_success_rate**: This section calculates the success rate.
-The success rate represents the ratio of payments with the 'success-payment' status to the total number of payments.
-It assigns this ratio to a column named 'bank_success_rate' and rounds it to 2 decimal places.
+- `round((count(case when payment_status = 'Succes-Payment' then 1 end) * 1.0 / count(*) * 1.0), 2) as bank_success_rate`: This section calculates the success rate.
+The success rate represents the ratio of payments with the `Succes-Payment` status to the total number of payments.
+It assigns this ratio to a column named `bank_success_rate` and rounds it to 2 decimal places.

-- **from payment**: This part specifies the table from which the data will be retrieved.
-In this case, data is pulled from a table named "payment."
+- `from payment`: This part specifies the table from which the data will be retrieved.
+In this case, data is pulled from a table named `payment.`

-- **where card_type = 'credit-card' and payment_status != 'return'**: This section specifies which payments to select.
-It selects only payments belonging to 'credit-card' type and with a payment status not equal to 'return.'
+- `where card_type = 'credit-card' and payment_status != 'Return'`: This section specifies which payments to select.
+It selects only payments belonging to `credit-card` type and with a payment status not equal to 'return.'

-- **group by 1**: This section specifies the criteria by which the results of the query will be grouped.
-In this case, it is grouped by the 'card_type' column.
+- `group by 1`: This section specifies the criteria by which the results of the query will be grouped.
+In this case, it is grouped by the `card_type` column.

 - In summary, this query calculates the total number of successful payments, the total number of all payments, and the success rate for credit card payments.
-It includes only payments for 'credit-card' type without 'return' status and groups the results by 'card_type'.
+It includes only payments for `credit-card` type without `return` status and groups the results by `card_type`.

 | card_type   | total_successful_payment | total_payments | bank_success_rate |
 |-------------|--------------------------|----------------|-------------------|